shekharbiswas/Money_you_need/README.md

 **Believing Banks or Youtube Advisors ?**

-This repo will show how much INR you can save to help you retire safely.
+This repo will show how much you can save to help you retire safely.

 Assumptions: